seandstewart/bardly/pending/romances/cymbeline/uncut.md

 With such integrity, she did confess
 Was as a scorpion to her sight; whose life,
 But that her flight prevented it, she had
-Ta’en off by poison.
+Ta'en off by poison.

 **CYMBELINE**
 O most delicate fiend!
-Who is ’t can read a woman?
+Who is 't can read a woman?
 Is there more?

 **CORNELIUS**
 More, sir, and worse.
 She did confess she had